Hotels near Tom Coburn Ball Fields

 Which hotels near Tom Coburn Ball Fields are good for families?

 Several hotels near Tom Coburn Ball Fields are well-suited for families.
-Red Roof Inn Muscle Shoals (4.21 mi) offers suites or connecting rooms and on-site laundry.
-Days Inn by Wyndham Muscle Shoals Florence (4.27 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Microtel Inn & Suites by Wyndham Tuscumbia / Muscle Shoals (4.74 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Spark by Hilton Tuscumbia Muscle Shoals (2.42 mi, from $104/night), Days Inn by Wyndham Muscle Shoals Florence (4.27 mi, from $70/night), and Microtel Inn & Suites by Wyndham Tuscumbia / Muscle Shoals (4.74 mi, from $68/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near Tom Coburn Ball Fields are good for team or group travel?